pivot-access-ltd/bma-offline-docs/src/commissioning-scripts-reference-5375.md

 Below is a sample script to configure an Intel C610/X99 HPA controller on an HP system.
 The script will only run on systems with an Intel C610/X99 controller identified by the PCI ID 8086:8d06.

-Before the scrixpt runs, MAAS will download and install the [HP RESTful Interface Tool](https://downloads.linux.hpe.com/SDR/project/hprest/) package from HP.
+Before the script runs, MAAS will download and install the [HP RESTful Interface Tool](https://downloads.linux.hpe.com/SDR/project/hprest/) package from HP.
 After the script completes, the built-in commissioning scripts will be re-run to capture the new configuration.

 ```nohighlight
 #!/bin/bash -ex